andongluis/nlg-blog/docs/_posts/2019-11-19-Language-Modeling-post.md

 >"Once upon a time there was a college student named Damon, and although he had trouble finding a job, he got this job.
 He had to turn in all his former self before he was given his first and only day off, but somehow Damon managed to redeem himself and get the job.
 But then the fear of the unknown dragged Damon into the crazed world of old monsters, hellspawn, zombies, etc. And it was then that the true nature of Damon turned to evil!
 Here he is trying to beat up the Zombie, and not even hesitating when he said, "and you can't hold your breath without me."
 That's right he beats up and kills a big pile of zombies with his bare hands, then show his self in front of everyone.
 My favorite part of this is that he tries to make friends with a couple of the zombies, but these two are very…crazy and they don't seem to like Kaioshin's guts.
 Since you never really know what someone's personality is like, that whole scene about them."

 The output here is of noticeably lower quality than the first passage.
 Due to the fact that this model uses only statistical co-occurence of words to generate the next word, there is no way for it to explicitly model the world in a logically consistent manner.
-Without this model, it is very difficult for the model to produce results that will be consistent over increasingly long text output.
+Without any explicit representation of the world, it is very difficult for the model to produce results that will be consistent over increasingly long text output.
 With a large enough model, as is the case with GPT-2, the output "sounds" pretty good when examining localized groups of words or phrases, but it starts to go off the rails fairly quickly.

 #### GPT-2 as a Creativity Support Tool?
 Since GPT-2 generates output from a given sequence of text, incorporating it into one's writing process would be quite straightforward, especially in the unfortunate event when writer's block strikes.
 This model's abililty to output factual output is limited, since it uses strictly statistical co-occurences when determining what words to produce next.
 However, for fictional or creative writing, it will always succeed in producing some path forward for your narrative.
 Whether this is a good path is up to the writer, and since humans are naturally good at discriminating between output they like or not, it would seem to be a natural fit.